ChrisPenner/tempered/README.md

 ```

 If you want you can add a shebang to the top of your template and just run it
-as an executable, plated will strip the shebang for you automagically:
+as an executable, tempered will strip the shebang for you automagically:

 > test.txt
 ```
-#!/path/to/plated
+#!/path/to/tempered
 interpolate {{ echo $THIS }}
 ```